wp-plugins/woocommerce-compare-products/readme.txt

 * Fly-Out Window only shows Compare Features for that Product - Not All.
 * Create Compare Features for Product 'Variants' (Models)
 * Variants allows users to compare Model features side-by-side
-* Neat and tidy Compare Feature on Product edit screen instead of a big long list of features.

 = Localization =
 * English (default) - always include.